Blog - TCWGlobal

 What Is an Employer of Record and Why Should You Consider One?

 An Employer of Record is a third-party organization that manages the legal and administrative responsibilities of employing workers on behalf of another company.
-The EOR handles tasks such as payroll, taxes, benefits, and compliance with local labor laws, while the client company retains control over day-to-day work activities and strategic direction.
+The EOR assist you in tasks such as payroll, taxes, benefits, and compliance with local labor laws, while the client company retains control over day-to-day work activities and strategic direction.
 This arrangement allows businesses to employ workers in different locations without needing to set up a legal entity in each region, simplifying HR management and ensuring compliance with local regulations.
 In addition, this setup allows businesses to focus on their core activities without the complexities of HR management, especially when expanding into new markets or scaling operations locally.

 For businesses looking to expand internationally, an EOR like TCWGlobal—which operates in over 150 countries—offers a straightforward path to enter new markets without navigating complex legal requirements.
 This solution allows companies to onboard talent quickly, scale efficiently, and avoid the expense and time needed to establish a local entity.